SerkanUt/Robotics-Club-Wiki/docs/intro.md

 # About the Wiki

-This wiki contains all information related to robotics, engineering, programming, etc. More information will be added to the wiki in the future as this wiki is currently in its infancy stage.
+This wiki contains all information related to robotics, engineering, programming, etc. As this wiki is currently in its infancy, more information will be added in the future.
+If you add an entry please type your name at the bottom of your entry.